What is the HR Role in Sustainability?

 Share this blog

 When we hear the word sustainability, our first thought will typically take us to environmental sustainability.
-For most people, that is where sustainability first intersects with our day to day lives.
+For most people, that is where sustainability first intersects with our day-to-day lives.
 This is normally through things like recycling and domestic energy consumption.
-Sustainability though is a multi-layered concept which goes deeper than many people think and we are going to delve into HR’s role in sustainability.
+Sustainability though is a multi-layered concept which goes deeper than many people think and we are going to delve into the HR role in sustainability.

 The Top Employers Institute have the following view on the subject; “It (sustainability) is focused on meeting the needs of the present without compromising the ability of future generations to meet their own needs”.
 Most definitions also outline three core pillars of sustainability which are: